SpencerEricksen/informers/source/README_run_eval_IBRs_pkis1loto.md

 ./pkis1loto_eval_F1_MCC_pkis1median_thresh.py
 ```

-> Note: for metrics evaluations, if no informers are returned as "active" (based on inferred active threshold), baseline ranking methods 's' and 'l' will use single most active compound for nearest-neighbors rankings.
+> Note: for metrics evaluations, if no informers are returned as "active" (based on inferred active threshold), baseline ranking methods 's' and 'l' will use single most active compound for nearest-neighbors rankings (expansion).

 Re-evaluate models on PKIS1 LOTO for baseline models using ECFP6 (not significantly different).
 ```